-During the past decade, I think of my artworks as the marriage of space and object in form of fluid sculptures.
-Looking back to my practice, it’s always been an attempt to blur the boundaries between different mediums and come to a convergence of architecture, sculpture, painting, and poetry.
+During the past decade, I have thought of my artworks as the marriage of space and objects in the form of fluid sculptures.
+Looking back at my practice, it has always been an attempt to blur the boundaries between different mediums and converge architecture, sculpture, painting, and poetry.

-What interests me is how distinct entities, dualities, and discrete parts can come together and emerge into a greater whole during the transformation process. so as opposed to what is traditionally considered a sculpture in form of a figure, I’m intrigued by the idea of formation.
+What interests me is how distinct entities, dualities, and discrete parts can come together and emerge as a greater whole during the transformation process.
+So, as opposed to what is traditionally considered a sculpture in the form of a figure, I am intrigued by the idea of formation.

-The main ingredients of my works are 3-dimensional words in Farsi. unlike the conventional approach to words as decorative calligraphic writings, I translate these words in the format of stories and dualities into poems in the language of sculpture.
+The main ingredients of my works are three-dimensional words in Farsi.
+Unlike the conventional approach to words as decorative calligraphic writings, I translate these words into poems in the language of sculpture, incorporating stories and dualities.

-In recent freestanding sculptural works, two different words are placed on opposite sides of the piece, where they are transformed into each other through a series of sequential layers.
-One only can perceive and interpret the whole work by moving, shifting perspective, and circling around it. in a sense, The sculpture becomes like a poem that can be read through a dynamic engagement with the viewer.
+In my recent freestanding sculptural works, two different words are placed on opposite sides of the piece, where they transform into each other through a series of sequential layers.
+The viewer can perceive and interpret the whole work only by moving, shifting perspective, and circling around it.
+In a sense, the sculpture becomes like a poem that can be read through dynamic engagement with the viewer.